RedHatSatellite/satellite-clone/docs/satellite-clone.md

   Note:
   1. This command may take a while to complete in case of large data.
   2. If you find issues in Satellite content syncing post rsync command, verify the contents of `/var/lib/pulp` on the target server.
-- Start services on the target server: `foreman-maintain service start`
+- Start services on the target server: `satellite-maintain service start`

 ### Typical Production Workflow ###